monstong/redrockTechLibrary/VMWARE/Vsphere_esxi_installaion.md

    * check summary and done.
    * EXTEND LUN : right click the created datastore and select the property > select extend > select the additional luns

-21. patch eSXi security path.
+21. patch eSXi security patch.
  - create the folder in datastore and upload patch file.

  - run this command